oinone/oinone-docs/en/UserManual/Designers/UIDesigner/view-design.md

 ![](https://oinone-jar.oss-cn-zhangjiakou.aliyuncs.com/welcome-document/UI%20Designer/view-Design/gongjulan/fudong.png)

-# III.
-Canvas Design Area
+# Ⅲ. Canvas Design Area
 ### 1. Function Introduction
 When a component is added to the design canvas area, a default style will be automatically generated.